The impact of of our communication technology on other species is alarming

 Further articles about similar bird deaths are posted here https://multerland.wordpress.com/2020/04/13/mass-bird-mortality-facts/

-Safe ICT NZ certainly cannot claim for certain that these deaths were caused by new frequencies tested.
-But research by Balmori et al shows harm, from the current frequencies including failure to nest, failure to hatch, etc to many species of birds.
+Research by Balmori et al shows harm, from the current frequencies including failure to nest, failure to hatch, etc to many species of birds.

 A review of literature evidence on Science Direct from 80 articles, 4 reviews and 18 articles from these reviews found harm from radiofrequency electromagnetic fields (RF-EMF) which had a significant effect on birds, insects, other vertebrates, other organisms and plants in 70% of the studies.
 Effects included harm to fertility and reproduction, to nesting behaviour, to growth, to development, etc.